 To learn more about 5-4-3-2-1Go!® in Colfax County contact Claudia at email@example.com.

-In Douglas County and the Greater Omaha area, Live Well Omaha Kids works collaboratively with 40+ organizations to ensure our community thrives because all kids engage in lifelong healthy eating and active living habits.
-One of these efforts is to promote 5-4-3-2-1Go!® in schools, youth organizations, child care programs, clinics, and more.
-Connect with Live Well Omaha Kids’ local efforts to grow healthy kids at www.livewellomahakids.org.
+In Douglas County and the Greater Omaha area, The Wellbeing Partners works collaboratively with youth-serving organizations to ensure our community thrives because all kids engage in lifelong healthy eating and active living habits.
+One of these efforts is to promote 5-4-3-2-1Go!® in a select number of schools and youth organizations.
+Contact their Youth Wellness Coordinator at firstname.lastname@example.org to learn more.

 For the past three years, Lincoln/Lancaster County Health Department has partnered with over 50 community partners to work as a Go!
 Team to promote 5-4-3-2-1Go!® across the community.
 The Go!
 Team has created tons of fun resources, videos, and activities to help kids and families learn and practice the 5 key recommendations.